TIPUzee/tablor-core/projects/tablor-core/README.md

-# TablorCoreBeta
+# TablorCoreBetaOptimized

-## Do NOT use this library yet!
+## Do NOT use this library.

-This library is a work in progress.
-It will be ready in 2 to 3 days.
+This library is for development and testing only.
+Please use `tablor-core` instead.